At a Glance

 Situated at the gateway to the Heathcote Wine Region, just an hour’s drive from Melbourne CBD Mimosa Glen is the perfect country hideaway.

-Ideally located at the gateway to the Heathcote Wine Region, just 60 minutes from Melbourne, Mimosa Glen Homestead, Cottage and Woolshed is a jewel in the heart of Victoria’s gorgeous, charming town of Tooborac.
+Ideally located at the gateway to the Heathcote Wine Region, just 60 minutes from Melbourne, Mimosa Glen Homestead wedding venue, Cottage and Woolshed is a jewel in the heart of Victoria’s gorgeous, charming town of Tooborac.

 The Woolshed at Mimosa Glen offers the perfect all weather reception venue for your special day, whether you choose the cooler seasons and opt for the cosy log fire and an intimate indoor experience; or prefer the warmer months and an extravagant soiree complete with marquees, dance floor and all of your family of friends.